Uyanide/AuTUMoodle/README.md

 - `config.json`: contains general configurations such as what to download, where to save, etc.
 - `credentials.json`: contains login credentials, i.e. username and password.

-These two files can have whatever name you like and be placed wherever you want, as long as the correct paths are provided via the `-c/--config` and `-s/--secret` arguments respectively when running the CLI tool
+These two files can have whatever name you like and be placed wherever you want, as long as the correct paths are provided via the `-c/--config` and `-s/--secret` arguments respectively when running the CLI tool.

 > [!IMPORTANT]
 >